International

 Executive Power

-The President is the Head of State and the commander-in-chief of the army.
+The President is the Head of State and the commander-in-chief of the army, although he/she has a primarily ceremonial and supervisory role.
 He or she is elected by universal suffrage for a five year term.
-After a general election, the leader of the majority party or coalition is usually appointed to be Prime Minister by the President, for a four year term.
+After a general election, the leader of the majority party or coalition is usually appointed to be Prime Minister by the President.
 The Prime Minister is the head of the Government and holds executive power, which includes implementing laws and overseeing the everyday running of the country.
 The Council of Ministers is appointed by the President on the recommendation of the Prime Minister.
 There is also a Council of State, which acts as an advisory body to the President.

 Legislative Power